Fish and Aquatic Life

 From: Ball, Joseph R., and Ronald J. Poff, Lake and Stream Classification Project.
 Surface Water Resources of Rock County, Department of Natural Resources, 1970.

 Surface Acres = 1.82, Miles = 1.25, Gradient = 40 feet per mile.

 A short spring fed stream located in the City of Janesville and tributary to the Rock River.
 The stream was managed for trout up to 1958 when stocking was suspended due to siltation and pollution.
 The present fish population is composed of forage species only.
 Four city parks are located along the shores and provide access to the stream.

 Author Surface Water Inventory Of Wisconsin

-Spring Brook was assessed during the 2018 listing cycle; new total phosphorus sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Spring Brook was assessed during the 2018 listing cycle; new total phosphorus sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.

 Author Ashley Beranek

 Wisconsin has over 84,000 miles of streams, 15,000 lakes and milllions of acres of wetlands.
 Assessing the condition of this vast amount of water is challenging.
 The state's water monitoring program uses a media-based, cross-program approach to analyze water condition.
 An updated monitoring strategy (2015-2020) is now available.